Scientific Name

 How to Grow and Care

-In order to grow Aloe aristata in temperate climates, they will need to be taken inside during the coldest weather and keep them in bright sunlight during the summer.
-This species is hardier than many other species within its genus, but will still appreciate the warmth.
-It requires very little maintenance, making it an ideal choice for novice gardeners.
+To grow Aloe aristata in temperate climates, they will need to be taken inside during the coldest weather and keep them in bright sunlight during the summer.
+This species is hardier than many others within its genus but will still appreciate the warmth.
+In addition, it requires very little maintenance, making it an ideal choice for novice gardeners.

-They flower freely in the summer and the soft-orange flowers are a wonderful addition to the arid garden.
+They flower freely in the summer, and the soft-orange flowers are a wonderful addition to the arid garden.
 This genus is well known for its ease of cultivation, but they are sensitive to excessive irrigation.
-Provide regular watering in spring and summer to make the soil thoroughly moist then allow the soil to dry before watering again.
-In winter (during the dormant season) water sparingly or not at all, as it is prone to rotting; a thin layer of gravel on top of the soil will help to prevent this… – See more at: How to Grow and Care for Aloe.
+Provide regular watering in spring and summer to make the soil thoroughly moist, then allow the soil to dry before watering again.
+In winter (during the dormant season), water sparingly or not at all, as it is prone to rotting; a thin layer of gravel on top of the soil will prevent this.
+See more at How to Grow and Care for Aloe.

 Origin